-Listening and learning are two essential skills towards creating amazing relationships.
-This applies to couples and partners, as well as family, friends and any relationship that is important to us.
+Listening and learning are two essential skills for creating amazing relationships.
+This applies to couples and partners, as well as family, friends, and any relationship that is important to us.
 Coronavirus has amplified the need to focus our attention and energy towards clearer communication, especially listening and learning.
 From my experience personally and professionally as a couples counselor, I can honestly say that we do not focus enough time and attention on the benefit of learning from each other.
-Most of us feel like we already know our partners, family and close friends.
+Most of us feel like we already know our partners, family, and close friends.
 We do.
-We also can improve all relationships in our life by learning even more about those who are part of our inner circle.
+We also can improve all relationships in our lives by learning even more about those who are part of our inner circle.
 Many couples counselors believe what is not said causes more harm in relationships than what is said.
 Listening and learning can support opportunities to create bridges and stronger, more loving relationships.

 Communication During Coronavirus: Listening and Learning